awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 [Getting Started with the Product Advertising API](http://docs.aws.amazon.com/AWSECommerceService/latest/GSG/GettingStarted.html)
 [Getting Started as a Product Advertising API Developer](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/CHAP_GettingStarted.html)

-Users need their own access keys to make programmatic calls to AWS from the [AWS Command Line Interface](https://aws.amazon.com/cli/) \(AWS CLI\), [Tools for Windows PowerShell](https://aws.amazon.com/documentation/powershell), the [AWS SDKs](https://aws.amazon.com/tools/), or direct HTTP calls using the APIs for individual AWS services\.
+Users need their own access keys to make programmatic calls to AWS from the [AWS Command Line Interface](https://aws.amazon.com/cli/) \(AWS CLI\), [Tools for Windows PowerShell](https://aws.amazon.com/documentation/powershell), the [AWS SDKs](https://aws.amazon.com/tools/), or direct HTTP calls using the API operations for individual AWS services\.
 To fill this need, you can create, modify, view, or rotate access keys \(access key IDs and secret access keys\) for IAM users\.

 When you create an access key, IAM returns the access key ID and secret access key\.
 You should save these in a secure location and give them to the user\.